Accelerated Master's in Teaching Program

 The integrated track is based on a reflective practitioner model with cohorts of students progressing through a sequence of coordinated courses and field experiences designed to link theory and practice.

-Why should I apply for the Five-Year Track Program?
+Why should I apply for the Accelerated MST Program?

-The Five-Year Track Program is a time-efficient and cost effective way to earn both a bachelor's and a master's degree.
+The Accelerated MST Program is a time-efficient and cost-effective way to earn both a bachelor's and a master's degree.
 The Graduate School of Education works to prepare and develop highly qualified teachers who are committed to reflective practice, lifelong learning, professional and school excellence, respect for individuals in a multicultural society, and excellence in academic disciplines.

 Watch four student testimonials at the below links: